DreamerMengyL/awesome-Event-based-Computer-Vision/README.md

 ## Research, Applications and Prospects of Event-Based Pedestrian Detection: A Survey
 ## Continuous-time Object Segmentation using High Temporal Resolution Event Camera
 ## RGBE-Gaze: A Large-scale Event-based Multimodal Dataset for High Frequency Remote Gaze Tracking
+## Event-Based Vision on FPGAs - a Survey